jackieeocho/NoSQL/README.md

 Sharding is a method for distributing data across multiple machines/servers to support high volume operations, it is the key feature of horizontal scaling(dividing up a large database ond allocating the shards to smaller servers, this spreads the load, making it more efficient and powerful).

 #### Advantages of MongoDB?
+- schema flexibility: allowing you to store documents in the same collection with different fields and structures.
+- scalability: It supports horizontal scaling through sharding, which distributes data across multiple machines and allows for easy scaling of read and write operations.
 #### Disadvantages of MongoDB?
+- When dealing with large volumes of diverse and dynamic data, MongoDB's scalability and flexibility are beneficial

 #### What scenarios is MongoDB good for?